saint11/DeadWeight/source/game.md

 - Talk to each other.

 #### Exit the expedition {.block}
 If the **adventurers** are near an exit and there is nothing blocking their path, they can choose to leave the expedition and return to the [interlude](#interlude).
-Leaving the dungeon to the interlude will always advance the *doom tracker*.
+Leaving the dungeon to the interlude will always advance the *doom tracker* 2 steps.
+When returning, at the *GM*'s discretion unwarded corpses may be brought back as undead (or ghosts), living enemies might have constructed barricades, traps or prepared for the return of the **adventurers**.

 <pagebreak>